Kosovo police enter northern village after shootout with gunmen killed four

 REFILE-UPDATE 7-Serb gunmen battle police in Kosovo monastery siege; four dead

-(Reporting by Fatos Bytyvi; Writing by Ivana Sekularac; Editing by Edmund Blair)
+(Reporting by Fatos Bytyvi; additional reporting Aleksandar Vasovic in Belgrade; writing by Ivana Sekularac; editing by Edmund Blair and Mark Heinrich)

 ((ivana.sekularac@thomsonreuters.com; +381 11 30 44 930; Reuters Messaging: ivana.sekularac.thomsonreuters.com@reuters.net))